 Water Kefir is one of the simplest methods of fermentation that you can use at home.

-Mysterious, rubbery grains transform sugar and water into a drink full of probiotic goodness.
-The grains are really colonies of microbes that eat the sugar and excrete carbon dioxide along with a whole bunch of compounds that are great for our health, especially that of our gut flora and fauna.
+Water Kefir are mysterious, rubbery grains which transform sugar and water into a drink that is full of probiotic goodness.
+The grains are really colonies of microbes that eat the sugar and excrete carbon dioxide along with a whole bunch of compounds that are great for our health, especially that of our gut ecosystem This digestion is a form of fermentation and converts the sugar into energy for the microbes, carbon dioxide and a tiny bit of alcohol.

 My way of fermenting with water kefir grains is simple.

-Every day in the warmer weather (every second day in the cool), I pour out the liquid and drink it.
+Every day in the warmer weather, I strain out the liquid and drink it.
 Then I replace the water and sugar and leave it overnight.
 The next day I repeat the process.
 What could be simpler than that?
+You’ll get to know when it’s ready by the taste – it will have changed from sugary sweet to fermenty fermented.

 You can leave the kefir for a couple of days before drinking if you want a stronger taste.